PPO Health Insurance

 PPO meets the Affordable Care Act

-Remember back last year when the media was abuzz about the ACA cancelling many people’s long held, older health insurance plans?
-The vast majority of those plans that were cancelled were individual PPO plans.
+Remember back last year when the media was abuzz about the ACA canceling many people’s long-held, older health insurance plans?
+The vast majority of those plans that were canceled were individual PPO plans.
 The reason that these plans got the axe was because they did not meet the new mandated standards of the ACA.

 That could mean a variety of things, but typically it meant that the plans did not meet the coverage standards of the ACA.
 Under the ACA all non-grandfathered health insurance plans must provide coverage for medical services across 10 care categories known as Essential Health Benefits.